drumm-mv/School_District_Analysis/README.md

 </div>

 ### school summary
 - The school summary has only been affected for Thomas High School.
-For Thomas High School the following categories have seen a reduction by a few tenths.
+For Thomas High School the following categories have seen adjustments by a few tenths of a point or percent.
   - Average Math Score
   - Average Reading Score
   - % Passing Math